-"I have heard that the FAA is planning to phase out VORs.
-What does that mean for GA pilots?" - Richard P.
+"I heard that the FAA is planning to phase out VORs.
+When will it be happening and what does that mean for us GA pilots?" —Richard P.

 - A backup capability for lower end GA IFR aircraft in the event of a widespread GPS outage

 - An operational contingency, and not the robust network of current VORs